 Belize: Labour Regulation

-The Labour Department has responsibilities under the law for the regulation of trade unions, personnel management and policies, the security of workers, management responsibilities including the collective bargaining process and grievance and disciplinary procedures.
+The Labour Department is legally responsible for the regulation of trade unions, personnel management and policies, the security of workers, management including the collective bargaining process and grievance and disciplinary procedures.

-On December 29, 2006, the Minimum Wages Council presented its Final Report and recommendations to the Minister of Labour, Hon.
-Francis Fonseca, and on January 8, 2007, the Cabinet approved the Final Report and its recommendations, of which the following was included: the creation over the next three years of one Minimum Wage Rate of BZD3.00 for all workers.
+On 29 December 2006, the Minimum Wages Council presented its Final Report and Recommendations to the Minister of Labour, Hon.
+Francis Fonseca.
+On 8 January 2007, the Cabinet fully approved this document, including the creation over the next three years of one minimum wage rate of BZ$3.00 for all workers.

-This involved increasing the Minimum Wage Rate for Agricultural Workers from BZD2.00 to BZD2.50 in 2007, to BZD2.75 in 2008 and to BZD3.00 in 2010; and increasing the Minimum Wage for Shop Assistants/Domestics from BZD2.25 to D3.00 in 2007.
-In July, 2010 Labor Commissioner Ivan Williams confirmed that the Attorney General's Ministry was in the process of drafting the statutory instrument to increase the minimum hourly rate to BZD3.10.
-The rate was increased to BZD3.30 in 2012.
+This involved increasing the minimum wage rate for agricultural workers from BZ$2.00 to BZ$2.50 in 2007, to BZ$2.75 in 2008 and to BZ$3.00 in 2010; and increasing the minimum wage for shop assistants/domestics from BZ$2.25 to D3.00 in 2007.
+In July, 2010 Labour Commissioner Ivan Williams confirmed that the Attorney General's Ministry was in the process of drafting the statutory instrument to increase the minimum hourly rate to BZ$3.10.
+The rate was increased to BZ$3.30 in 2012.
 The Statistical Institute of Belize is tasked with setting a formula for calculating the minimum wage after 2012.
-At the time of writing no increase to the minimum wage has been set for 2013.